Snehagupta1907/dev-showcase/apps/web/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load Inter, a custom Google Font.

+## Configure Environment Variables

+Create a .env.local file in the project root by copying env.example.

+The .env.local file should include necessary environment variables, especially for Privy.io authentication and fal.ai API integration for AI image generation.

 ## Learn More